DeepLabCut/DeepLabCut/docs/maDLC_UserGuide.md

 reliably report if a body part is visible in a given frame. (see discussions of finger tips in reaching and the Drosophila legs during 3D behavior in [Mathis et al, 2018]).
 The evaluation results are computed by typing:

-Setting ``plotting`` to true plots all the testing and training frames with the manual and predicted labels.
+Setting ``plotting`` to True plots all the testing and training frames with the manual and predicted labels; these will be colored by individual by default.
+They can alternatively be colored by bodypart type by passing `plotting`=`bodypart`.
 The user should visually check the labeled test (and training) images that are created in the ‘evaluation-results’ directory.
 Ideally, DeepLabCut labeled unseen (test images) according to the user’s required accuracy, and the average train and test errors are comparable (good generalization).
 What (numerically) comprises an acceptable MAE depends on many factors (including the size of the tracked body parts, the labeling variability, etc.).
 Note that the test error can